resources

 Automation allows HR pros to streamline responsibilities and focus on strategy.
 Let’s examine how it works, along with the advantages and challenges.

-Just when you cross one job off your list, there are two or twelve more waiting.
+Just when you cross one job off your list, there are two (or 12) more waiting.

 Let’s look at the benefits and challenges of HR automation to help you decide.

-Human resources automation is the use of an electronic system to carry out HR processes.
-It involves using software tools to streamline repetitive or time-consuming tasks and generally helps an HR department operate more efficiently.
+Human resources automation is a method of using digital systems to fulfill HR processes and requirements.
+HR professionals can leverage software tools to streamline repetitive or time-consuming tasks, making the department operate more efficiently.

-There are several opportunities to automate HR processes, including payroll, benefits enrollment, recruitment, training, and performance management.
-HR software also helps you take care of essential administrative tasks like organizing employee records, handling tax forms and contracts, and maintaining compliance with government regulations.
+Just about every aspect of HR can be optimized with automation, including payroll, benefits enrollment, recruitment, training, and performance management.
+HR automation software also helps you manage essential administrative tasks like organizing employee records, handling tax forms and contracts, and maintaining compliance with government regulations.

-You can also set up automated workflows that are triggered when a specific event happens.
+Many modern software suites also allow you to set up automated workflows that trigger when a specific event happens.
 For example, when a new recruit is hired, the system automatically sends them an onboarding packet and registers them with a company device and login details.

 Automation in HR is typically facilitated through an integrated technology platform on the cloud, sometimes referred to as software-as-a-service (SaaS).
 Companies license the functions they want to manage and automate and can customize workflows to meet their specific needs.

-HR automation can make a significant difference to your business — not just for the HR team but to every employee.
+HR automation is a boon for business productivity and quality of life — not just for the HR team but for everyone in the company.

 HR process automation increases efficiency and makes everyone more productive.
-An automated system can handle basic tasks far more quickly than a human can — for example, retrieving employee records or checking leave requests — and also reduces the risk of human error.
+An automated system handles basic tasks far more quickly than a human — for example, retrieving employee records or checking leave requests — and also reduces the risk of human error.

 Automation can shorten your time to hire by posting multiple job ads, screening resumes, and tracking the interview process.
-Onboarding can begin as soon as the offer letter is signed.
+Onboarding begins as soon as the offer letter is signed.

-With more time, HR teams can focus on the tasks that only a human can handle, such as conflict management or building a positive workplace culture.
+With more time, HR teams focus on tasks that only humans can handle, such as conflict management or building a positive workplace culture.

-Keeping HR data online also minimizes the need for storage space (and it’s better for the environment if you go paperless, too!).
+Keeping HR data online also minimizes the need for storage space and is more environmentally sustainable.

-All this efficiency can have a real impact on your business’ bottom line.
-HMC Hospitality, for example, saved 1,120 hours per year after implementing Paylocity’s automated HR platform — which added up to $100K in cost savings.
+All this efficiency has a real impact on your business’ bottom line.
+HMC Hospitality, for example, saved 1,120 hours per year after implementing Paylocity’s automated HR platform — which added up to $100,000 in cost savings.

-Automation means less stress all around, not just for HR teams, but for your employees as well.
+Automation means less stress for HR teams and employees.
 Again, it’s about saving time on tedious processes.

 An employee self-service portal enables employees to view their salary information, keep track of benefits, and request time off — often from any of their devices — without needing to involve HR.
 This empowerment is great for employee satisfaction and engagement.